Michael P. Hein

-Michael P. Hein (born July 20, 1965) is an American politician who served as the 1st County Executive of Ulster County, serving until February 10, 2019 after having first been elected on November 4, 2008.
-Prior to the creation of this position, the 2008 ratification by referendum of the Ulster County Charter, he was the Ulster County Administrator.
+Michael P. Hein (born July 20, 1965) is an American politician who served as the first executive of Ulster County, serving until February 10, 2019 after having first been elected on November 4, 2008.
+Prior to the creation of this position, the 2008 ratification by referendum of the Ulster County Charter, Hein was the Ulster County Administrator.

 Early life, education and career

-Hein was reared by his parents on their farm in Esopus, New York and attended school in New Paltz.
-In 1987, he received a Bachelor of Arts in Business Administration with a special emphasis in Management from Eckerd College.
+Hein was reared by his parents on their farm in Esopus, New York and attended school in New Pamltz.
+In 1987, he received a Bachelor of Arts in business administration with a special emphasis in anagement from Eckerd College.

 Political career

 Hein became the deputy treasurer of Ulster County in 2003, and was appointed as county administrator in 2006.
 The duties of that position have since been shifted to the purview of the county executive, a position which came into being in 2006 due to the passage of the first county charter.
 Hein was elected to the position and assumed office in January 2009.

 Hein cut spending by $6 million, through attrition and privatization, and provided a 0% tax increase for 2011 He has also promoted tourism initiatives in the county.